japlscript/japlscript/NOTES.md

     javadoc comments
   - Follow Java conventions and name boolean getters "is"XXX
   - Generate descriptive parameter names for setters
+  - Fixed Chevron parser to allow spaces in codes

 - 3.4.5